 Only run with uvloop, or it will be too slow.
-Although synchronous code may perform better than in asynchronous, asynchronous won't block other code.
+Although it seems like that running code in synchronous way perform more well than in asynchronous way, the point is that it won't block the other code to run.